wpentester/xsshunter/README.md

 # Fork Note
 This fork of xsshunter includes some JavaScript to steal a user's username and password and displays them on the xss fire page.
 The rest of this README is from the original author, not me.

+Also, please note that this fork includes an external callout to my own logging server, so if you use this, just be aware that I'll be getting logs of your xss execution.

 # XSS Hunter Source Code
 This is a portable version of the source code running on https://xsshunter.com.
 It is designed to be easily-installable on any server for security professionals and bug bounty hunters who wish to test for XSS in a much more powerful way.